Opera gala extravaganza, A Night at the Opera / four singers, eleven instruments, conductor, compère

 The programme of favourite operatic melodies included pieces to delight both the musical connoisseur and the less operatically minded, and homage was paid to Bizet, Delibes, Donizetti, Mozart, Offenbach, Puccini, Saint-Saens, J Strauss and Verdi with an acknowledgement to Lehar and Gilbert and Sullivan.
 Each item was introduced with polish and panache, explaining which character was singing, how he/she was feeling and why, and what he/she was expressing in the music.
 A surprise or two may also have been in store!

 It was such a successful evening, the Garnethill committe invited us back for Act II on 26 March 2017 and tickets were sold out 9 weeks in advance!
-Our next event in Garnethill will be at 7.45pm on Sunday 25 March 2018 – a programme of opera/operetta with a few additional popular pieces.
+This followed with another Night at the Opera at Garnethill at 7.45pm on Sunday 25 March 2018.

-Edinburgh Synagogue has also asked us to present an extravagant opera evening at 7.30pm on Sunday 18 March 2018.
-Tickets are available from Ticketline.
-The Classical Musicians Scotland orchestra will appear along with soprano Catriona Clark, mezzo Christine Sjölander, tenor Roger Paterson and baritone Douglas Nairne, and the musical director will be Jonathon Swinard, currently Scottish Opera’s Chorus Master.
-A chance to enjoy wonderful music in an unusual setting, not often open to the public, and will be repeated on 31 March 2019.
+Edinburgh Synagogue also asked us to present an extravagant opera evening at 7.30pm on Sunday 18 March 2018.
+The Classical Musicians Scotland orchestra appear along with soprano Catriona Clark, mezzo Christine Sjölander, tenor Roger Paterson and baritone Douglas Nairne, and the musical director will be Jonathon Swinard, currently Scottish Opera’s Chorus Master.
+It was a chance to enjoy wonderful music in an unusual setting, not often open to the public, and will be repeated on 31 March 2019.

 Classical Musicians Scotland hosted two similar events:

 7.30pm, Saturday 24 June 2017 in the Royal Faculty of Procurators in Glasgow, at 12 Nelson Mandela Place.
-McOpera orchestra with soprano Emily Mitchell, mezzo Christine Sjölander, tenor Roger Paterson and baritone Andrew McTaggart, musical director Susannah Wapshott and the Master of Ceremonies was Daisy Henderson, Director of Classical Musicians Scotland.
-Tickets included a “nibbles and bubbles” interval.
+McOPERA , soprano Emily Mitchell, mezzo Christine Sjölander, tenor Roger Paterson, baritone Andrew McTaggart, musical director Susannah Wapshott and Master of Ceremonies Daisy Henderson, Director of Classical Musicians Scotland.

 7.30pm, Saturday 26 August 2017 in New Kilpatrick Church, 28 Kirk Place, Bearsden, G61 3RT.
-The orchestra was McOPERA with soprano Catriona Clark, mezzo Christine Sjölander, tenor Roger Paterson and baritone Andrew McTaggart.
-The conductor was Scottish Opera’s Head of Music Derek Clark and the Master of Ceremonies, Daisy Henderson, Director of Classical Musicians Scotland.
-Tickets £30 included a “nibbles and bubbles” interval.
+McOPERA, soprano Catriona Clark, mezzo Christine Sjölander, tenor Roger Paterson, baritone Aidan Edwards, conductor Scottish Opera’s Head of Music Derek Clark and Master of Ceremonies, Daisy Henderson, Director of Classical Musicians Scotland.

 If you feel you might like to celebrate a special occasion by hosting an opera gala, please contact Daisy 0141 942 0023 for more information.